 Annual Legislative Reporting

-The department is required to provide additional reporting at the end of each financial year under the Corrections Act 2004, the Parole Act 2002 and the Public Safety (Public Protection Orders) Act 2014.
+Corrections are required to provide additional reporting at the end of each financial year under the Corrections Act 2004, the Parole Act 2002, the Public Safety (Public Protection Orders) Act 2014 and the Victims’ Rights Act 2002.

 Corrections will continue to release high-value public data on the offender population, prison statistics, and community sentences and orders statistics, in accordance with the Declaration on Open and Transparent Government.